Juan Yagüe

-Juan Yagüe y Blanco, 1st Marquis of San Leonardo de Yagüe (19 November 1891 – 21 October 1952) was a Spanish military officer during the Spanish Civil War, one of the most important in the Nationalist side.
-He became known as the "Butcher of Badajoz" (Carnicero de Badajoz) because he ordered thousands killed, including wounded men in the hospital.
+Juan Yagüe y Blanco, 1st Marquis of San Leonardo de Yagüe (9 November 1891 – 21 October 1952) was a Spanish military officer during the Spanish Civil War, one of the most important in the Nationalist side.
+He became known as the "Butcher of Badajoz" (Carnicero de Badajoz) because he ordered thousands killed, including wounded Republican soldiers in the hospital.

 Early life

-The son of a doctor, he enrolled at a young age in the Toledo Infantry Academy, where Francisco Franco was a fellow cadet.
+The son of a doctor, he was born in the village of San Leonardo in Soria.
+The village was eventually renamed San Leonardo de Yagüe by Franco in his honor.
+He enrolled at a young age in the Toledo Infantry Academy, where Francisco Franco was a fellow cadet.
 The two men received their commissions concurrently and served together in Africa, where Yagüe was wounded on several occasions and received several decorations.

 Yagüe was promoted to lieutenant colonel in 1932.
 He, along with Franco and General Eduardo López Ochoa, helped suppress a workers uprising in Asturias using Moroccan Regulars and Legionnaires in 1934.
 He was a strong early supporter of the Falange Española and a close personal friend of José Antonio Primo de Rivera.